HenokSolomon/ondeck/README.md

 ## How to run this app on your local environment

-- Pull the latest docker image from Dockerhub  [https://hub.docker.com/r/hsolomondocker/ondeck_vip/tags](url) Or simply run the command below to pull the latest image tags `docker pull hsolomondocker/ondeck_vip`
+- Pull the latest docker image from Dockerhub  [https://hub.docker.com/r/hsolomondocker/ondeck_vip/tags](url)

+     Or simply run this command to pull the latest image tag

+    `docker pull hsolomondocker/ondeck_vip`

-    Run this command to confirm the image
+    Run this command to confirm the image is loaded onto your host machine

     ` docker image ls `

     you should see vip docker image listed `hsolomondocker/ondeck_vip:latest `

 - Run this command to launch the conainter with ondeck vip app